Fabio3rs/my-cpp-repl-study/README.md

 ### 8. Error Recovery and Debugging Integration

-The system provides comprehensive error handling and debugging capabilities:
+The system provides error handling and debugging capabilities:

 #### Exception Handling in REPL Loop:
 ```cpp